 Communication Guidelines and Resource Information

-The information provided on this website is intended as a resource to ensure the quality and consistency in all of the materials produced in our units.
-These guidelines and resources have been compiled to offer direction in our communication efforts and procedures both internal and external to Educational Equity and to Penn State University.
+The information provided here is intended as a resource to ensure the quality and consistency in all of the materials produced in the Office of Educational Equity.
+These guidelines and resources have been compiled to offer direction in our communication efforts and procedures both internal and external to Educational Equity and to Penn State.

-Steps for producing publications within Educational Equity (e.g., flyers, postcards, posters, brochures, misc. print collateral, etc.)
+Steps for producing publications within Educational Equity (e.g., flyers, postcards, posters, brochures, miscellaneous. print collateral, etc.)

 - Project planning with your team may begin with the Multimedia Specialist to discuss creative direction of the project, goals and objectives, design, production, and delivery.

-- Publication pieces developed by internal units will require visual review to maintain standards and graphic usage representative of Educational Equity and Penn State University.
+- Publication pieces developed by internal units will require visual review to maintain standards and graphic usage representative of Educational Equity and Penn State.

-- Editorial review with the Marketing Communicators Representative (MarCom Rep), continues through the course of the print project to maintain thorough attention to consistency following the University style guide and editorial standards.
+- Editorial review with the Marketing Communicators Network Representative (MarCom Rep.), continues through the course of the print project to maintain thorough attention to consistency following the University's style guide and editorial standards.

-- Once a piece meets final approval, the MarCom Rep will assign a U.Ed. number to the publication.
-(Provided is a listing of publications that require U.Ed.
+- Once a piece meets final approval, the MarCom Rep. will assign a U.Ed. number to the publication.
+(See listing of publications that require U.Ed.
 Numbers.)

-IMPORTANT: Educational Equity student affiliated project work (e.g., video, print, web, etc.), must include a discussion with the Marcom Rep and Multimedia Specialist prior to beginning the work.
-This conversation will allow better understanding of the scope and direction of the project and provide both the Marcom Rep and Multimedia Specialist guidance as it complies with Penn State University standards and policies.
+IMPORTANT: Educational Equity student-affiliated project work (e.g., video, print, web, etc.), must include a discussion with the Marcom Rep and Multimedia Specialist prior to beginning the project.
+This conversation will allow better understanding of the scope and direction of the project and provide both the Marcom Rep. and Multimedia Specialist guidance as it complies with Penn State standards and policies.